franzbu/EnhancedSpaces.spoon/README.md

 # Mellon

 Mellon has been developed because every window manager I have tried on macOS left me wanting.
 Mellon has been inspired by Aerospace, Moom, BetterTouchTool, and others.
-Mellon has helped me to simplify my workflow and save time along the way; may it do the same for you.
+Mellon has helped me to simplify my life in front of my Mac; may it do the same for you.

-As has been hinted at, Mellon helps you managing your windows and spaces.
-Due to limitations of Apple's Spaces, Mellon has its own implementation of Spaces; they will be referred to as mSpaces.
+As has been hinted at, Mellon's purpose is to help you manage your windows and spaces.
+Due to limitations of Apple's Spaces, Mellon has its own implementation of them; they will be referred to as mSpaces.

-mSpaces are fast and flexible: moving a window to and switching between mSpaces is instantaneous, as it is a matter of pressing a keyboard shortcut or flicking your pointing device.
-Additional features such as 'sticky windows' provide additional options.
-'Sticky windows' means that windows can be present on more than one mSpace at the same time; each one is a full-featured reference, i.e., references can have different sizes and positions on different mSpaces.
+mSpaces are intuitive and flexible: moving a window to and switching between mSpaces is instantaneous, as it is a simple matter of pressing a keyboard shortcut or flicking your pointing device.
+Features such as 'sticky windows' provide additional options for improving your workflow.
+'Sticky windows' means that windows can be present on more than one mSpace at a time, and each one is a full-featured reference, which means that references can have different sizes and positions on different mSpaces.
 More about this feature later.

-Windows and mSpaces can be handled using your keyboard only; however, similar to other workflows, at times it is simpler and faster to use keyboard and pointing device together, and Mellon allows that whereever it has proved beneficial.
+Windows and mSpaces can be handled using your keyboard only; however, similar to other operations, at times it is simpler and faster to use keyboard and pointing device together, and Mellon provides this additional option wherever it is beneficial.

-Mellon is easiest understood on the go, so let us get started with its installation.
+Mellon is easiest explained on the go, so let us get started with its installation.

 ## Installation